28 April 2016 – As it turned out, the night was indeed dark and stormy, though not dark and stormy enough to keep the shutterbugs away!

 The park is home to several iconic Scottish monuments.
 The photo below, taken just outside Waverley station, shows the obelisk shaped Political Martyrs Monument alongside Governor’s House.

 On the way up to the main lookout you’ll pass by the National Monument of Scotland.
-If the monument looks incomplete to you, that’s because it is… the project, which was meant to resemble the Parthenon in Athens, was abandoned in 1829 due to a lack of funds, leading to the structure being given several unfortunate nicknames, such as Edinburgh’s Disgrace.
+If the monument looks incomplete to you, it’s because it is… the project, which was meant to resemble the Parthenon in Athens, was abandoned in 1829 due to a lack of funds, leading to the structure being given several unfortunate nicknames, such as Edinburgh’s Disgrace.

 The Dugald Stewart Monument (below) is perhaps the most photographed of all the monuments on the hill, appearing on countless postcards set against the stunning backdrop of the city.
 The clock tower in the middle of the frame is part of the Balmoral Hotel, a five star property located right in the heart of the city.